Achievable logoAchievable logo

 Feedback

-Proton pump inhibitors: Also called PPIs, they decrease the production of gastric acid by blocking proton pumps or H+/K+ATPase pumps.
-Examples include omeprazole (Prilosec), pantoprazole (Protonix), esomeprazole (Nexium) and lansoprazole (Prevacid).
-Adverse effects include flatulence, nausea, abdominal pain, constipation or diarrhea, magnesium or Vitamin B12 deficiency, and taste disturbances.
-Long-term use of PPIs is associated with kidney failure, Clostridium difficile diarrhea, and osteoporosis.
+Adverse effects include flatulence, nausea, abdominal pain, constipation or diarrhea, magnesium or vitamin B12 deficiency, and taste disturbances.
+Long-term PPI use is associated with kidney failure, Clostridium difficile diarrhea, and osteoporosis.

-Laxatives: Laxatives are drugs that are used to treat constipation.
-They are classified according to their mechanism of action as follows:
+Laxatives: Laxatives are used to treat constipation.
+They are classified by mechanism of action as follows:

 • Osmotic laxatives - They pull water into the colon to soften the stool.
 Examples include polyethylene glycol (MiraLAX) and magnesium hydroxide (Milk of Magnesia).

-• Stool softeners - They make the stool soft by increasing the fat and water content of the stool.
+• Stool softeners - They soften stool by increasing the fat and water content of the stool.
 An example is docusate (Colace).

-• Bulk forming laxatives - They increase the bulk of stools by adding soluble fiber which attracts water to make the stool softer.
-Examples include psyllium (Metamucil), methylcellulose (Citrucel) and wheat dextrin (Benefiber).
+• Bulk forming laxatives - They increase stool bulk by adding soluble fiber, which attracts water and helps soften stool.
+Examples include psyllium (Metamucil), methylcellulose (Citrucel), and wheat dextrin (Benefiber).

-• Stimulant laxatives - They activate the bowel and increase bowel contractions.
+• Stimulant laxatives - They stimulate the bowel and increase intestinal contractions.
 Examples include bisacodyl (Dulcolax) and senna (Fletcher’s Laxative, Senokot).

 Miscellaneous: The following drugs are used to treat common gastrointestinal symptoms.

-Sucralfate: Sucralfate is an aluminum containing drug that is used in the treatment of peptic ulcers.
-It helps ulcers to heal and forms a barrier that protects the ulcer from gastric acid.
-It can decrease the absorption of many drugs like quinolones, digoxin and levothyroxine.
+Sucralfate: Sucralfate is an aluminum-containing drug used to treat peptic ulcers.
+It helps ulcers heal by forming a protective barrier over the ulcer, shielding it from gastric acid.
+It can decrease the absorption of many drugs, including quinolones, digoxin, and levothyroxine.
 Sucralfate is sold under the brand name Carafate.

-Simethicone: Simethicone is used to reduce bloating and flatulence by decreasing the surface tension of gas bubbles in the gastrointestinal tract.
+Simethicone: Simethicone reduces bloating and flatulence by decreasing the surface tension of gas bubbles in the gastrointestinal tract.
 Common brands include Gas-X and Mylicon.
-It is also available in combination with other medications, such as aluminum and magnesium hydroxide or calcium carbonate, for the treatment of heartburn and peptic ulcers.
+It’s also available in combination with other medications (such as aluminum and magnesium hydroxide or calcium carbonate) for treating heartburn and peptic ulcers.

 Misoprostol: Misoprostol is a synthetic version of prostaglandin E1.
 It decreases gastric acid production and increases protective mucus production.
-It is used to prevent the development of peptic ulcers in patients taking NSAIDs.
-Other uses include the medical termination of pregnancy and control of bleeding associated with childbirth.
+It’s used to prevent peptic ulcers in patients taking NSAIDs.
+Other uses include medical termination of pregnancy and control of bleeding associated with childbirth.
 Adverse effects include diarrhea, abdominal pain, fever, and chills.
-It is marketed as Cytotec.
+It’s marketed as Cytotec.

-Ondansetron: Ondansetron is an antiemetic drug used to prevent and treat nausea and vomiting.
+Ondansetron: Ondansetron is an antiemetic used to prevent and treat nausea and vomiting.
 It blocks a serotonin receptor called 5-HT3.
-It is available as Zofran and Zuplenz.
+It’s available as Zofran and Zuplenz.
 Adverse effects include dizziness, confusion, and irregular heartbeat.
-It is contraindicated with apomorphine as it may cause low blood pressure and loss of consciousness.
+It’s contraindicated with apomorphine because the combination may cause low blood pressure and loss of consciousness.